mbrt/jira-template/README.md

 This utility has been tested with Python 3.6, but it's very possible that it's compatible with previous Python versions as well.
-The supported Jira versions are ones providing the `/rest/api/2` endpoint.
+The supported Jira versions are the ones providing the `/rest/api/2` endpoint.

 ## Install
 Clone this repository and install its dependencies: